n3rada/IAT-Address-Locator/README.md

 # IAT-Address-Locator
 A pykd module to locate specific function addresses within the Windows Import Address Table (IAT) in WinDbg.

+## Usage
+To start, ensure `pykd.dll` is located in `C:\Program Files\Windows Kits\10\Debuggers\x86\winext` (path may vary depending on OS and WinDbg version).

-Firstly, you will need to load `pykd` inside WinDbg:
+Next, load `pykd` inside WinDbg:
 ```shell
 .load pykd
 ```

-Then, you can use-it directly on your targeted module:
+Then, you can use the script directly on your target module:
 ```shell
 !py C:\Tools\iatloc.py CSFTPAV6 VirtualAlloc
 ```

 ![image](https://github.com/user-attachments/assets/d3880894-fa75-426e-b499-e194dcd75601)

+## Disclaimer
+This script was created to automate the task of locating specific function addresses in the IAT during my EXP-301 journey.
+While it worked well for my OSED certification studies, I do not guarantee portability accross up-to-date WinDbg.